Demons-t/ida-llm-exporter/README.md

 This project is intended for legitimate security research and malware analysis of software **you are authorized to analyze**.

 Do not use it for illegal purposes.
-The author(s) are not responsible for any misuse of this tool.
+The author are not responsible for any misuse of this tool.

 ---